openresty/mockeagain/README.markdown

 at a time (without flushing), and returns EAGAIN until another "poll" called on the current socket fd.

+Similarly, one can configure this library to intercept the "read", "recv", "recvfrom" calls on the C level to emulate extremely slow reading operations either with or without slow writes at the same time.

 The socket fd must be called first by a "poll" call to mark itself to this tool as an "active fd" and trigger subsequence the writing syscalls to behave differently.